fullstaq-ruby/infra/docs/infrastructure-overview.md

 The Kubernetes cluster runs our Nginx web server.
 This cluster is in Autopilot mode.

+## DNS, static IPs, Ingresses

+ * Administered by role: Infra Maintainers

+All DNS entries for `fullstaqruby.org` are managed through Google Cloud DNS, inside the `fullstaq-ruby` project.

+ * `fullstaqruby.org` points to Github Pages, where we host the [website](https://github.com/fullstaq-labs/fullstaq-ruby-website).
+ * `{apt,yum}.fullstaqruby.org` point to Nginx's two virtual hosts, via two different static IPs and two different Kubernetes Ingresses.

 ## Domain name

  * Administrated by role: Infra Owners

 The `fullstaqruby.org` domain is registered at [TransIP](https://www.transip.nl/).
 It's registered using [Fullstaq](https://www.fullstaq.com)'s account.
 The DNS zone is not managed at TransIP, but at Google Cloud DNS.

-## Bintray

- * Account is administered by role: Infra Owners
- * Repositories are administered by role: Infra Maintainers

-All packages are stored on Bintray's Fullstaq account.
-This is an open source account.
-There, we have two repositories defined: one for APT, one for YUM.

-The account itself is administered by the Infra Owners role, but the repositories inside are administered by the Infra Maintainers role.

-Note that the Infrastructure team does not maintain the packages _inside_ the repositories; that's left to package maintainers.

-Package maintainers' CI/CD systems make use of Fabian Met's API key, in order to access repositories.
-A copy of this key is stored in the `fullstaq-ruby-hisec` Google Cloud project's Secret Manager.

-The Bintray account also stores a copy of the GPG private key, which is used to sign the repositories.
-This key cannot be read back from Bintray.

-## GPG private key

- * Administered by role: Infra Owners

-The GPG private key is used to sign APT and YUM repositories.
-We store the canonical copy in Secrets Manager in the `fullstaq-ruby-hisec` Google Cloud project.
-We also store a secondary copy in Bintray, to allow it to sign repositories.

-## Google Cloud service account for CI/CD

- * Administered by role: Infra Maintainers

-The `fullstaq-ruby` Google Cloud project has a service account, which has full access to the container registry.
-It's used by the Server Edition's CI/CD system.

 ## Github CI bot account

  * Administered by role: Infra Owners

 This Github bot account is used by the Server Edition's CI/CD system.
 The account itself (and its email address) is administered by Infra Owners.
 It has a personal access token, which is installed as a secret in the Server Edition's repo, so that its CI/CD system can perform work under the bot account.

+## Terraform state (normal)

+ * Administered by role: Infra Maintainers

+The Terraform state for normal infrastructure is stored in a Google Cloud Storage bucket, inside the `fullstaq-ruby` project.

+## Terraform state (hisec)

+ * Administered by role: Infra Owners

+The Terraform state for sensitive infrastructure is stored in a Google Cloud Storage bucket, inside the `fullstaq-ruby-hisec` project.

+## Server Edition APT & YUM repo buckets

+ * Administered by role: Infra Maintainers

+The Server Edition's APT and YUM repositories are stored inside these buckets.
+These buckets are publicly readable.

+Users don't access these buckets directly.
+Instead, they access `apt.fullstaqruby.org` and `yum.fullstaqruby.org` (served by the Nginx web servers), which redirect to these buckets.

+## Container registry

+ * Administered by role: Infra Maintainers

+The `fullstaq-ruby` project has a container registry.
+This registry has two uses:

+ - It's used by developers' CI/CD systems, for example to store [build environment images](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/blob/main/dev-handbook/build-environments.md).
+ - It's used to store the API server's images.

+## Server Edition CI artifacts store

+ * Administered by role: Infra Maintainers

+The Server Edition's CI/CD system stores artifacts in this bucket, for the purpose of implementing [resumption](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/blob/main/dev-handbook/ci-cd-resumption.md).
+Objects in this bucket only live for 14 days.

+## GPG private key

+ * Administered by role: Infra Owners

+The GPG private key is used to sign APT and YUM repositories.
+We store the canonical copy in Secrets Manager in the `fullstaq-ruby-hisec` Google Cloud project.